1.Why should I use a facial Plastic Surgeon?

 Specialization of Facial Plastic Surgeons –

 Facial plastic surgeons focus on cosmetic and reconstructive surgery of the face, head, and neck.
 Specialization in these areas assures the patient that the most experienced and well-trained physician is performing this type of surgery.

 Facial plastic surgeons are typically board certified by the American Board of Otolaryngology, the nation’s second oldest medical examining board and one of 23 boards approved by the American Board of Medical Specialties.
-Their otolaryngology background means they have undergone at least four years of devoted study and surgical training to the anatomy and function of the face, head and neck.
-Facial plastic surgeons then expand upon this invaluable foundation with an additional fellowship devoted solely to cosmetic and reconstructive procedures of the face, head and neck.
+Their otolaryngology background means they have undergone at least four years of devoted study and surgical training to the anatomy and function of the face, head, and neck.
+Facial plastic surgeons then expand upon this invaluable foundation with an additional fellowship devoted solely to cosmetic and reconstructive procedures of the face, head, and neck.

 The American Board of Facial Plastic & Reconstructive Surgery qualifies, reviews, and certifies surgeons who perform facial and reconstructive surgery.
 By the time the facial plastic surgeon has completed training, he or she has finished at least nine years of graduate education to become a facial plastic surgeon.

 More Information Is Available To The Public By Calling:

 2.What else should I look for in my Surgeon?

 Most important in your decision to pick a surgeon is a sense of trust.
 As a patient, you are putting your trust in the hands of a person you probably do not know very well.
 You need to feel confident that your surgeon can be trusted to provide the best service of which he or she is capable, to be honest with you in setting expectations for the outcomes of surgery, and to stick with you after surgery to help you get through the recovery period or any difficulties you may experience.